China's New $11.2 Billion Beijing Airport To Open in 2018

 What can be expected from Beijing's new airport?

-If the most recent addition to the current airport, Terminal 3 (pictured above), is any indication, European-designed facilities, state of the art security and luggage-tracking systems and a sprawling open-air structure could be in the cards.
+If the most recent addition to the current airport, Terminal 3 (pictured above), is any indication, European-designed facilities, state of the art security and luggage-tracking systems and a sprawling open-air structure could be i

 The newest terminal, which broke ground in 2004 was completed in early 2008 ahead of the Summer Olympic games, which Beijing hosted, to meet the growing needs of travelers coming to China.